 What a fantastic concept, especially when applied to homeschooling!
 I particularly enjoy the second part: susceptible of modification or adaptation, adaptable.

-Just think how much more enjoyable homeschooling can be when you are able to loosen up and ditch rigidity!
+Just think how much more enjoyable homeschooling can be when you’re able to loosen up and ditch the rigidity!

 How Flexible Are You in Your Homeschool Planning?

 You may think you are relaxed and understanding.
-But, how do you truly respond to these situations?:
+But, how do you respond to these situations?
+Be honest 😉